 Myth No. 5: Financial planners are interested only in making money.

 If you’re a bit distrustful of financial advisers, we don’t blame you.
-The Bernie Madoffs of the world have certainly caused a lot of people to lose massive amounts of wealth.
+The Bernie Madoffs of the world has certainly caused a lot of people to lose massive amounts of wealth.

 The bad press could be partly to blame for why people are so leery about entrusting their hard-earned money to someone else.
 In fact, 49% of those polled in the same TIAA-CREF survey said it’s hard to know which sources of advice can be trusted.